gmail unsubscribeemail managementproductivity

 Total time: 4-6 hours for moderate inboxes

-Phase 3: Maintenance (Ongoing)
+Phase 3: Maintenance (ongoing)

 Weekly quick maintenance (5-10 minutes):